jakelongo/sca-bbb/README.md

 sudo make install
 ```

-To link against wolfSSL you need to add *-lwolfssl* the install path to the
+To link against wolfSSL you need to compile with **-lwolfssl** and export the
-shared library path before the runtime can load it.
-Under the default install
+shared library path for the runtime loading.
+Under the default install path:
-path:

 ```bash
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 ```

--lwolfssl

 #### wolfSSL linker and pre-processor flags: